 .

-Visit above to watch a short clip of us building the deck.
+Visit above to watch a short clip of us building a deck.
 It isn’t in tutorial form, however it is part of our story and shares our excitement of our first deck build!

 Next up in the series: